Digitoxin: In fiction

 In The Decemberists's song, "The Rake's Song" on The Hazards of Love album, the narrator murders his daughter by feeding her foxglove.

+In Metal Gear Solid V: The Phantom Pain, Venom Snake uses digitalis to obtain digoxin for tranquilizer rounds to incapacitate enemies.

 Research

 Digitoxin and related cardenolides display anticancer activity against a range of human cancer cell lines in vitro but the clinical use of digitoxin to treat cancer has been restricted by its narrow therapeutic index.
 Digitoxin glycorandomization led to the discovery of novel digitoxigenin neoglycosides which displayed improved anticancer potency and reduced inotropic activity (the perceived mechanism of general toxicity).